Kapya Kaoma

-The Reverend Kapya John Kaoma is currently the Rector at Christ Episcopal Church in Waltham, Massachusetts.

 Education and honors

 After having received a 1st class Bachelor of Theology at the Theological College of Central Africa in 1997, he went on to receive a Master of Arts at Trinity College, University of Bristol in 1998 and a Doctor of Theology at Boston University in 2010, where he also serves at Visiting Researcher.
 Kaoma has received several honors and scholarships, including the 2014 International Human Rights Award of the Lesbian and Gay Association Mexico City.